-Cookies are used by the Licht im Raum Dinnebier GmbH website.
+Cookies are used by the Dinnebier Licht GmbH website.
 Cookies are text files which are placed and stored on your computer via an Internet browser.

 Cookies also allow us to optimise the information and services on the website and thus improve the user experience.
 As already mentioned, cookies enable us to identify previous website users when they visit our website again.
 This serves the purpose of providing a more convenient user experience.
 For example, users of websites with cookies don’t have to enter their login data each time they visit the site because the website and the cookie on their computer does it for them.
 Another example is a shopping cart cookie in a web shop.
 It remembers the products that the customer has put in the virtual shopping cart.

 Data subjects can change their browser settings to prevent our website’s cookies from being stored there and permanently block the placement of cookies.
 Cookies that have already been placed on your computer can be deleted at any time via the browser or other software progams.
 This is possible in all standard Internet browsers.
 However, if the data subject deactivates cookies in their browser, it is possible that they may not be able to use all the functions of our website to their full extent.

 The data subject can become a registered user of the controller’s website by providing personal data.
 The personal data transferred to the controller is the data entered in the registration input mask.
 The personal data entered by the data subject are only used and stored internally by the controller for own purposes.
 The controller may transfer the personal data to one or several processors, such as a parcel service provider.
 Such processors also use the data exclusively for the controller’s internal purposes.